NicolasRuth/my_academic_website/content/en/authors/admin/_index.md

 - ECRs
 ---

 Nicolas Ruth is a music and media science scholar with a focus on music/media psychology and management.
 After studying Musicology and Popular Music and Media, he did his PhD in Media Communication.
-Ruth conducted research on prosocial music, radio/TV reception, music and advertising and streaming technologies using a wide range of methods like experiments, surveys, content analyses and interviews.
+Ruth has conducted research on prosocial music, radio/TV reception, music and advertising and streaming technologies using a wide range of methods such as experiments, surveys, content analyses and interviews.
 His current research is on the development of musical abilities and personality in children.